-- Pour seeds into soil.
+- Pour your seeds into the soil.

-- Pour some of the water into the soil.
+- Pour some water into the soil.

-- Let sit until water drains out.
+- Let the pot sit until any extra water drains out.

 More Planting Party Activities

-- Wheelbarrow Races
+- Wheelbarrow races

 Food and Drink

-What could be better to serve at an outdoor party than outdoor food?
+What could be better to serve at an outdoor party than typical outdoor food?
 The planting party provides a great opportunity to break out the grill and serve barbecue foods.
 Another option is to have a picnic and serve tea sandwiches.
-Snack foods like chips and pretzels are easy to serve outdoors.
+Plus, snack foods like chips and pretzels are easy to serve outdoors.

 Incorporate the party theme by serving snacks from large flower pots, along with beverages poured from watering cans.
 Cut fruit, such as melons and pineapple, into the shape of flowers to serve as an edible floral arrangement.
 Or make a veggie floral arrangement on a tray by layering pieces of carrots, bell peppers, zucchini, or other favorite veggies like flower petals around a circular bowl of dip.
 You can even put colorful baked goods, such as macarons, on skewers stuck in styrofoam with some faux greenery around the base to look like flowers in a field.
 And edible flowers in drinks are always a fun touch.

 If your planting party is celebrating Earth Day, you might want to do some actual garden planting or even gather a group to plant a tree.
 But even simply planting something in a flower pot is a great opportunity to teach kids about nurturing the Earth.
 Make sure they come away from the event not only knowing how to take care of their new plant, but also understanding why plants are important overall on the planet (e.g., they clean the air, provide shelter and food for animals, etc.)